Does SMILE Laser Eye Surgery hurt?

-This means you won’t even see the laser, never mind feel it, smell it, hear it, or anything else.
+As Laser Eye Surgery uses cold lasers, this means you won’t see the laser, never mind feel it, smell it, hear it, or anything else.

-The most patients report feeling during Laser Eye Surgery is a slight sensation of pressure on the eye, but even that is largely omitted by the numbing eye drops.
-And in SMILE, patients typically report feeling absolutely nothing during the whole procedure.
+The most that patients report feeling during Laser Eye Surgery is a slight sensation of pressure on the eye, but even that is largely omitted by the numbing eye drops.
+And in ReLEx SMILE, the revolutionary treatment that turns Laser Eye Surgery into a key-hole procedure, patients typically report feeling absolutely nothing during the whole thing.

-The fact is, at swifter than the time it takes to make a cup of tea, and with the surgeon speaking to you the whole way through, the treatment will be over before you knew it even began.
+The fact is, at swifter than the time it takes to make a cup of tea, and with the surgeon speaking to you the whole way through, SMILE will be over before you know it.

 Laser Eye Surgery is a big decision and a scary prospect.
 But that shouldn’t mean it can’t be an exciting and enjoyable experience.
 Arm yourself with the facts, get your information from the experts, and allow yourself to revel in the freedom of clear and frameless vision.